Colima pygmy owl: Description

 The Colima pygmy owl is 13 to 15 cm long.
 Male specimens weigh 43 to 48 g and females are noted as heavier without quantification.
 The head and back are brown, the wings mostly grayish brown, and the tail a deeper grayish brown.
 The head has small dull white spots.
 White spots show along the closed wing and the tail has oval white spots forming bands across it.
 The face has dull white "eyebrows" and the nape has a pair of dark "eye spots".
 The underparts are buffy white with wide cinnamon stripes.

 Distribution and habitat

 The Colima pygmy owl is found in western Mexico from central Sonora south to Oaxaca, ranging from sea level up to 1500 m in elevation.
-It inhabits several types of landscapes including thorn, tropical deciduous, lowland tropical evergreen, and the lower parts of humid montane forests.
+It inhabits several types of forests including thorn, tropical deciduous, lowland tropical evergreen, and the lower parts of humid montane forests.
 It is also found in coffee plantations.